Who is this useful for?

 • Ensure there is enough lighting in the classroom and limit background noise.

 • Make sure the students with deafblindness sit in the front seat/row.
 It will be easy for the teacher to interact with them.
-Teacher will speak with a bit high tone and write on the blackboard in large text.
+Teacher will speak with a bit of a high tone and write on the blackboard in large text.

 • Use teaching learning materials and model objects where possible.